-The grapes for our Aconcagua Costa Chardonnay come from the Manzanar vineyard, located barely 7.5 miles from the Pacific Ocean.
-Planted by Errazuriz in 2005 and 2009, the soil is thin layer of loamy texture and placed on a base of clay and metamorphic rock (slate/schist).
-This provides the mineral notes present in the wines that are grown in these vineyards.
+The grapes for our Aconcagua Costa Chardonnay are sourced from the Aconcagua Costa vineyard, located 12 kilometers from the Pacific Ocean.
+Planted by Viña Errázuriz in 2005 and 2009, the soil is composed by a thin layer of loamy texture and placed on a base of clay and metamorphic rock (slate/schist), providing the mineral notes present in the wines that are grown in these vineyards.

 - Grilled and Roasted White Meats